Sep. 19, 2018 / Updated by Bessie Shaw to Windows 10

 Step 4.
 Click View all and then click Internet Connection troubleshooter.

 Step 6.
 Follow on-screen instructions to complete the troubleshooting process.

 You may also like to check out:

-The no Wi-Fi or no Internet issue after Windows 10 Anniversary Update may occur because of the wireless adapter power settings.
+The no Wi-Fi or no Internet issue after Windows 10 Fall Creators Update may occur because of the wireless adapter power settings.
 The default power plan that Windows uses is Balanced.
 You shall configure the wireless network adapter to use Maximum Performance.
 Follow these steps:

 Step 1.
 Open Control Panel and select Power Options.